rcdelacruz/learnhub-intern-project/docs/index.md

 - Modern React and Next.js development
 - TypeScript for type-safe development
-- Database design and Prisma ORM
+- Database design and Drizzle ORM
 - API design and implementation
 - Authentication and authorization
 - Real-time features with WebSockets